Cutis laxa may be inherited or acquired. There are 4 hereditary forms:

 Cutis laxa is caused by abnormal elastin metabolism that results in reduced elasticity of the skin.
 The precise cause is unknown except in congenital cases where an underlying gene defect (eg, in the ELN, FBLN4, FBLN5, ATP6V0A2, or ATP7A genes) can be identified.
 Several factors, such as copper deficiency, elastin quantity and morphology, and elastases and elastase inhibitors, are implicated in the abnormal elastin degradation.

 Diagnosis of cutis laxa is clinical.
-There are no specific laboratory findings; however, a skin biopsy may be done.
+There are no specific laboratory findings; however, a skin biopsy may reveal abnormalities in elastic fibers.
 Certain tests (eg, echocardiography, chest x-ray) may be done to check for associated conditions (eg, emphysema, cardiomegaly, heart failure) in patients with cardiopulmonary symptoms.
 Genetic testing is indicated for patients with early-onset cutis laxa or a suggestive family history because test results may predict the risk of transmission to offspring and of extracutaneous organ involvement.

 Typical cutis laxa can be distinguished from Ehlers-Danlos syndrome because dermal fragility and articular hypermobility are absent.
 Other disorders sometimes cause localized areas of loose skin.
 In Turner syndrome, lax skinfolds at the base of an affected girl’s neck tighten and resemble webbing as she ages.
 In neurofibromatosis, unilateral pendular plexiform neuromas occasionally develop, but their configuration and texture distinguish them from cutis laxa.